rparini/cxroots/docs/_sources/getting_started.rst.txt

 ..
 Would be good if images were hyperlinks to the relevant sections of documentation but this seems impossible.

-.. |circlefig| image:: circle.pdf
+.. |circlefig| image:: circle.png

-.. |annulusfig| image:: annulus.pdf
+.. |annulusfig| image:: annulus.png

-.. |rectanglefig| image:: rectangle.pdf
+.. |rectanglefig| image:: rectangle.png

-.. |annulussefig| image:: annulussefig.pdf
+.. |annulussefig| image:: annulussefig.png

 +------------------------+------------------------+
 | :ref:`circle`          | :ref:`annulus`         |